2. Background and Purpose

 4. The Company and Data Processors

 4.1 The Company will engage certain service providers to perform certain services on its behalf which may involve the Processing of Personal Data.
-To the extent that such Processing is undertaken based on the instructions of the Company and gives rise to a Data Controller and Data Processor relationship, the Company will ensure that such relationship is governed by a contract which includes the data protection provisions prescribed by Data Protection Law.
+To the extent that such Processing is undertaken based on the instructions of the Company and gives rise to a Data Controller and Data Processor relationship, the Company will ensure that such relationship is governed by a contract which includes the data protection provisions prescribed by the Data Protection Law.

 4.2 The Servicer acts as a separate and distinct controller in relation to the borrowers’ data and only supplies anonymised data to the Company, unless otherwise specifically instructed.
 The Servicer’s Privacy Statement should also be consulted for information on the processing of the personal data of the borrowers.